vega/vega-lite/docs/index.md

 </html>
 ```

+Basically, Vega-Lite compiles a Vega-Lite specification into a Vega
+specification and use Vega Runtime to display visualizations.
+You can see the result [here](demo.html).

-Here, we first load the required libraries (D3, Vega and Vega-Lite).
+The page first loads the required libraries (D3, Vega and Vega-Lite).
-Then we create an HTML tag that we will render the visualization in.
+Then we created an HTML element that we will render the visualization in.
-Then we create a Vega-Lite specification and compile it to Vega.
+In JavaScript, the Vega-Lite specification is compiled to Vega.
-Lastly, the Vega specification is passed to the [Vega runtime](https://github.com/vega/vega/wiki/Runtime).
+Lastly, the Vega specification is passed to the [Vega runtime](https://github.com/vega/vega/wiki/Runtime), which renders it into the `#vis` element.

 If viewed in a browser, this will display a simple bar chart.
 This example shows only the basic set up.
 The rest of the documentation describes the Vega-Lite specification language in detail.